 In the first quarter of the third semester students can choose for the SWAT studio or EARTHY.

 The SWAT studio is a sustainable urban design intervention project that responds to various urban city scaled challenges with technical innovation.
 The SWAT studio takes the form of an intense two-week workshop, focusing on a particular location from which students develop individual projects.
-The workshop is typically located abroad.
-Students should anticipate expenses around 500 euros.
+In case the workshop is abroad, students should anticipate expenses.

 Detailed information on SWAT studio (pdf)